zenzoa/spritist/README.md

 * Bedalton for help with SPR palettes
 * NeoDement for testing and troubleshooting, and help with CHARSET.DTA files
 * ligfx for their [openc2e CHARSET.DTA parser](https://github.com/openc2e/openc2e/blob/main/src/fileformats/charsetdta.cpp) that I referenced extensively
+* Bedalton for help with applet SPR file formats
 * Verm, EemFoo, and the larger Creatures community for feedback and support

 ## Libraries